ChatTheatre/orchil/README.md

 }

 ```
-This example will answer connections sent to "8080/tec" and send them on to a tunnel program sitting at port 8082 of the local machine.
+This example will answer connections sent to "8080/lazarus" (in the SkotOS example) or "8080/tec" (in the Genesis example) and send them on to a tunnel program sitting at port 8081 of the local machine.
+This is the standard alternate port for HTML, and is the best place to put `nginx`, but if you chose a different value for __Port-N__, use that instead.

-Change the name "tec" for the name of your game.
-Be sure to change all of the location, the proxy_pass, and the upstream.
-It should match the `path` name that you set in the `profiles.js` file of your client.
+Change the name "lazarus" or "tec" for the name of your game, using the value you set for __Port-N1__.
+The `location` is the one that matters, because your client will use that to talk to `nginx`; you'll set it again there.
+But, you should also change `proxy_pass` and `upstream` for consistency.

-Change the port "8082" to match the port that you set in the `config.json` file of your tunnel.

-(Both of these pieces of software will be installed on future steps.
-If you're not sure about how to set things, just choose a simple version of your game name and port 8081, and then make sure those other config files match.)
+Change the port "8081" to match the port that you set for __Port-T__.
+You'll see it again when you create the configuration for the tunnel.
+If you are connecting to a SkotOS machine, you may note that there is no connection for the Tree of Woe here.
+That is correct: the connection for the game goes from the client to `nginx` to the tunnel, but the connection for Woe goes straight from the client to the tunnel.

 ### 1.3 Open Nginx Port

-If you have a firewall, you must open port 8080 so that `nginx` can respond to non-local connections:
+If you have a firewall, you must open port 8080 (or your alternate __Port-N__) so that `nginx` can respond to non-local connections:
 ```
 -A INPUT -p tcp --dport 8080 -j ACCEPT
 ```